mad-lab-fau/BioMAC-Sim-Toolbox/paper.md

 **is based on the publication by @nitschke:2024.
 The code in `Treadmill`  can be used to generate simulations of walking on the treadmill.
 This example
 **is not based on published work, but was added to show two how a treadmill can be implemented in the ground contact model and how the `gait2d_osim` model can be used in the `BioMAC-Sim-Toolbox`.

-Currently, the toolbox can be used to solve trajectory optimization problems to solve predictive and reconstructive simulations.
+Currently, the toolbox can be used to solve trajectory optimization problems and create predictive and reconstructive simulations.
 We have implemented code to track marker positions, joint angles, translations, ground reaction forces, accelerations, angular velocities, movement duration, and movement speed.
 We have further implemented objectives to minimize muscular effort, metabolic cost, squared torque, joint accelerations, passive joint moments, ground reaction force impact, and head stability.
 By combining these different objectives, many different